 - 2 1/4 tsp fine sea salt (divided) + freshly ground black pepper, to taste

 - 1 tbsp soy sauce

 - 1/4 cup dry white wine (can sub broth)

 - Pinch ground nutmeg (optional)

-- In a large skillet, heat olive oil over medium heat.
-Chop remaining onion.
-Once hot, ad to pan and cook for about five minutes before adding garlic and mushrooms.
-Cook for another ten minutes, stirring often.
-Add nutmeg, soy sauce, white wine, 1 1/2 tsp salt, and pepper.
-(It will taste salty, that's ok!).
-Simmer for about five minutes.
+- In a large skillet, heat oil over medium heat.
+Once hot, add diced onion and cook for 5 minutes.
+Add garlic and mushrooms and cook for another 10 minutes, stirring often.
+Add soy sauce, white wine, nutmeg, 1 1/2 tsp salt, and pepper.
+(It will taste salty but will be diluted by beans, so that's ok!).
+Simmer for 5 minutes.

 - Drain cashews.
 Place in blender with 1/2 cup water and blend until completely smooth and creamy.
 Add cashew cream and a fourth of the baked onions to mushroom mixture along with cooked green beans, stirring to combine.

 - Transfer mixture into prepared dish.
 Top with remaining baked onions.
 Bake at 350F for 20 minutes (if onions are on the crispier side, you can cover with foil for first half of cooking.)
 Serve hot!